 They can do so by interpreting the experience and making comparisons to their current understanding of the concept.
 When learners return to a task, they can then return with the goal of applying their conclusions to new experiences.

 In other words, they generate abstract principles that they can apply to future situations.
-After all, the focus lies in drawing conclusions and learning lessons based on the experience.
+After all, information becomes more meaningful and memorable when it connects to our lives and offers opportunities for practical application.

 4. Active Experimentation (AE)